A Must Read For School Teachers

 6. Water Well- Most plants and seedlings require more water at the beginning of the season while their roots get acclimated.

-7. Mulching Today, Keeps Tomorrow’s Weeds Away- ’nuf said.
+7. Mulching Today, Keeps Tomorrow’s Weeds Away- …it also helps the soil around your plants retain moisture!

 8. Mark Your Territory- If you define paths and include edging, your garden will be better protected.
 If the kids don’t know exactly where the garden is, they’ll run right through it!